zposten/postenz_web/assets/recipes/recipe-french-toast.md

 ## Make It

-- [ ] Beat together everything, except for the bread.
+- [ ] Beat together everything, except for the bread...obviously.
 - [ ] Heat a lightly oiled griddle or skillet over medium heat.
 - [ ] Dunk each slice of break in egg concoction, soaking both sides.
 - [ ] Cook the bread until both sides are golden.